ciscomonkey/stoken-setup/README.md

 1. Open the keychain.app
 1. Create a new entry by pressing the + button on the bottom of the window.
 1. Set Keychain Item Name to "rsatoken"
+   1. If using multiple tokens that require PIN, then you should use an identifier for it such as "rsatoken-[function]" or "rsatoken-[org]" etc.  You will need to set this in the variables of the Applescript below.
 1. Set Account Name to your AD User ID
 1. Set the Password to your RSA PIN
 1. Click Add